lpsinger/gwcelery/README.md

 	$ gwcelery worker -Q celery -n gwcelery-worker -B -l info
 	$ gwcelery worker -c 1 -Q openmp -n gwcelery-openmp-worker -l info

-The `condor` directory provides some example condor submit files.
+For an example HTCondor submit file, see the file `etc/gwcelery.sub`.

 ### To monitor in a browser